Mondula positions itself as a bridge-builder for packaging innovation

 Looking ahead

-Mondula’s immediate goal is to expand its presence in India while also strengthening partnerships with suppliers worldwide.
+Mondula’s immediate goal is to expand its presence in India and the other key markets, while also strengthening partnerships with suppliers worldwide.
 Paldanius said the company’s Swiss roots gave it a unique position to link European innovation with fast-growing markets, but the vision has always been global.

 “We started with the idea of building bridges, and that remains our mission.
 The industry is full of innovation, but too much of it gets lost.
 If we can bring more of it to market, we will have made a difference,” she said.